sina-mansour/neural-identity/README.md

 ### High-resolution structural connectivity

 We have also proposed a method to generate smoothed high-resolution structural connectomes from tractography outputs.
 A python implementation of this method can be found in [`./codes/high_resolution.py`](https://github.com/sina-mansour/neural-identity/blob/master/codes/high_resolution.py).
-There is also an <span style="color:red">ipython notebook</span> with basic examples on how to use the codes.

 The tractography input is used to locate the endpoints of the streamlines.
 The endpoints are warped into the standard space and mapped to closest surface vertices.
 The half incidence matrices (described in detail in our paper) are generated from the endpoint information.
 The half incidence matrices are first smoothed on the cortical surface mesh.
 The smoothed incidence information is used to compute the high-resolution structural connectivity on the cortical surface mesh.